braydonf/nostr-key-change/README.md

 #### Key Migration
 * If a user has made a prior _User Metadata Attestation_:
-  * The user interface MAY display the original name, NIP-05, recovery keys (with signature verification) and other attested to user metadata.
+  * The user interface MAY display the original name, NIP-05, migration keys (with signature verification) and other attested to user metadata.
   * The user interface MAY provide a means to accept or reject a suggested key migration.
-This can include verifying using NIP-05, recovery keys, a social graph of those the user follows that are now following the suggested new key.
+This can include verifying using NIP-05, migration keys, a social graph of those the user follows that are now following the suggested new key.
 * Upon the user accepting a suggested new key:
   * The _old key_ SHOULD be unfollowed and the _new key_ SHOULD be followed.
   * The _old key_ SHOULD be added to a mute list.